 If May Can't Win Her Brexit Vote, What Other Options Are There?

-(Bloomberg) -- Almost everyone agrees that Theresa May’s Brexit deal won’t get through Parliament when it comes to a crucial vote.
+(Bloomberg) -- Almost everyone agrees that Theresa May’s Brexit deal won’t get through Parliament when it comes to a crucial vote on Tuesday.
 But can anything else?

 Norway (For Now?)

 The compromise for Conservatives who want to honor the 2016 referendum but don’t like the look of May’s deal is to join the European Free Trade Association, and keep Britain inside the EU’s single market.
 This idea -- also known as “Norway-plus” -- could be a temporary move until a better, permanent answer can be found.